 Although the Company has not experienced any material adverse effects on its business due to increasing inflation, it has raised operating costs for many businesses and, in the future, could impact demand or pricing of manufacturing services, foreign exchange rates or employee wages.
-We are actively monitoring the effects these disruptions and increasing inflation could have on the Company's operations.
+The Company is actively monitoring the effects these disruptions and increasing inflation could have on its operations.

-22. Employee 401(K) Plan
+22. Employee 401(k) Plan

-Commencing January 1, 2018, the Company established the iBio, Inc. 401(K) Plan (the "Plan").
+Commencing January 1, 2018, the Company established the iBio, Inc. 401(k) Plan (the "Plan").
 Eligible employees of the Company may participate in the Plan, whereby they may elect to make elective deferral contributions pursuant to a salary deduction agreement and receive matching contributions upon meeting age and length-of-service requirements.
 The Company will make a 100% matching contribution that is not in excess of 5% of an eligible employee's compensation.
 In addition, the Company may make qualified non-elective contributions at its discretion.
-For the three months ended September 30, 2023 and 2022, employer contributions made to the Plan totaled approximately \$52,000 and \$104,000, respectively.
-In addition, employer contributions included in loss from discontinued operations totaled approximately \$10,000 and \$71,000 for the three months ended September 30, 2023 and 2022, respectively.
+For the three months ended December 31, 2023 and 2022, employer contributions made to the Plan totaled approximately \$30,000 and \$86,000, respectively.
+For the six months ended December 31, 2023 and 2022, employer contributions made to the Plan totaled approximately \$79,000 and \$190,000, respectively.
+In addition, employer contributions included in loss from discontinued operations totaled approximately \$0 and \$90,000 for the three months ended December 31, 2023 and 2022, respectively, and approximately \$10,000 and \$161,000 for the six months ended December 31, 2023 and 2022, respectively.